hamk-ai-autumn2025/aleksi_kupila_assignments/Projekti/README.md

 ## Configuration

 - This application requires a valid OpenAI API key.
-- The key can be either in your shell configuration (e.g. bash) or in an environmental file
+- The key can be either in your shell configuration (e.g. bash) or in an environmental file.

 You can create the environmental file as follows: